AlessandroRodrigo/number8-challenge/README.md

 - [Node.js](https://nodejs.org/) (v20.6.0 or higher)

 I left a `docker-compose.yml` file in the root of the project to help you to run, but you can also run the application without Docker.
+You can even run on development mode with docker compose watch feature, I left the code commented on the compose file.

 To run the application with Docker you just need to run the following command:

 ```bash
 docker-compose up